Sichuan (pop 84 million) November 2014

 He is big, and covered with ferns and plant growth.
 After the climb to the top from the ticket booth, one descends on a very steep walkway cut into the cliff with ancient carvings on one side and the Buddha on the other.
 A funny sign about not throwing garbage down into the river said “No Parabolics” referring to the arc of something being thrown.

-The exit is on the other side and is the beginning of the up-and-down Cliff Road to see all the other sites – a fishing village and the Mahaoya Tombs (500 monks were buried here in the honeycomb caves; there is a nice small museum with pottery animals, kitchen ware, lesser functionaries, and massive, intricately carved stone coffins).
-After crossing Haoshang bridgea lovely domed bridge to an island, it is another stiff climb to Wuyou Temple, also built in the Tang dynasty.
+The exit is on the other side and is the beginning of the up-and-down Cliff Road to see all the other sites – a fishing village and the Mahaoya Tombs (500 monks were buried here in the honeycomb caves; there is a nice small museum with pottery animals, kitchenware, lesser functionaries, and massive, intricately carved stone coffins).
+After crossing Haoshang Bridge, a lovely domed bridge that links the Giant Buddha of Leshan to temples on a nearby island., it is another stiff climb to Wuyou Temple, also built in the Tang dynasty.
 A monk got pissed off when I hit the large wood tortoise gong more than once (I can’t resist these and the great brass bowl ‘bells’ with their perfect tone).
 Contrary to Buddhist monks in SE Asia where many young men go to acquire an education and who all speak English, these monks were a fairly ignorant lot.
 Beside the temple is Luohan Hall containing 500 completely different life-sized, terracotta celestial beings all with different postures and facial expressions.
-The hall also contains a fantastic 1000 armed statue of Guanyin, the Chinese Goddess of Mercy (Avalokiteshvara in Sanskrit).
-It was another big descent, and a walk through a village and over a bridge following the signs for the bus stop.
-On this, the opposite side of the mountain from the Buddha, tombs and temples is a recently constructed Oriental Buddhist Theme Park housing 3000 Buddha statues including a 170m – long reclining Buddha, the world’s largest.
+The hall also contains a fantastic 1000-armed statue of Guanyin, the Chinese Goddess of Mercy (Avalokiteshvara in Sanskrit).
+It was another big descent and a walk through a village and over a bridge following the signs for the bus stop.
+On this, the opposite side of the mountain from the Buddha, tombs and temples is a recently constructed Oriental Buddhist Theme Park housing 3000 Buddha statues including a 170 m-long reclining Buddha, the world’s largest.
 I didn’t go.
 After a few hitches on the bus, I made it back to my hotel.
 This is not a day for the unfit as there are a lot of stairs.

 I then caught the city bus (#9 or 12) to the Central Bus Station.
-Buses in Leshan are 1¥, quite the deal, and I had a lot of fun with the other passengers trying to figure out when to get off.
+Buses in Leshan are 1¥, quite the deal and I had a lot of fun with the other passengers trying to figure out when to get off.
 Instead of the 480¥ for the tour to the pandas and Leshan from my Chengdu hostel, I spent 380¥ for all my transportation, entrance fees and (not included in the tour as it is a day trip) hotel room and was a few hours further down the road.
 This again shows how much better it is to avoid tours, travel independently and have a much better adventure.

-The 2-hour bus to Zigong left at 12:10 (cost 54¥ or $9) and passed through lovely, lush countryside to get another view of China.
+The 2-hour bus to Zigong left at 12:10 (cost 54¥ or $9) and passed through the lovely, lush countryside to get another view of China.
 I stayed at the Rongguang Business Hotel (take bus #1 from the bus depot).
 The rack rate was 385¥ but they gave me a small double for 100¥.
 It is always possible to haggle on hotel rates.

 ZIGONG (pop 693,000)